Alaska Saver Fare in 2026: Carry-On Included, Points Earning

 Quick Comparison

 Alaska's cheapest fare.
 Includes carry-on + personal item.
-No checked bag, 50% Mileage Plan earning, basic seat, last boarding, non-refundable.
+No checked bag, 50% Atmos Rewards earning, seat at check-in, last boarding (Group F), 50% credit if cancelled 14+ days out.
 Typical $20-50 below Main.

 Standard Alaska Economy.
-Carry-on + personal item + seat selection at booking + mid-tier boarding + 100% Mileage Plan earning + changes with fee.
+Carry-on + personal item + seat selection at booking + mid-tier boarding + 100% Atmos Rewards earning + changes with fee.
 No free checked bag ($45 first).

 Alaska's extra-legroom product.
 35-38 in pitch (vs Main 31 in), first beverage free, early boarding, 1 free checked bag included.
 Typical $30-100 over Main.